 Entering market in Bali means to meet a wide range of requirements; those you might not have met before or do not make any sense to a western entrepreneur.
 It is a huge advantage to be able to consult issues that might appear at any stage of the company establishing process and build it on a solid base.

-Time could be, however, a significant player when entering some of the fast-changing markets and dealing with local bureaucracy for too long could result in losing good starting position.
-To prevent this scenario to happen businessmen in Bali can now take advantage of shelf companies, ready-made legal entities that help to start entrepreneurship in no time.
+Time could be, however, a significant player when entering some of the fast-changing markets, and dealing with local bureaucracy for too long could result in losing a good starting position.